firstlinkai/photography-sales-funnel/README.md

 ----------------------

 🔧 Workflow Structure Note
 To keep the automation process organized and manageable, I’ve divided the main n8n workflow into multiple sub-workflows, each representing a specific stage.
 The full setup involves 5–6 webhooks and can become visually cluttered on a single canvas.

 To address this, I structured the workflows using clearly defined stages, labeled from PF1 to PF8.
 This modular approach improves clarity, simplifies debugging, and makes it easier to scale or update specific parts of the system independently.

-By automating these repeatable tasks, business owners can:
-- Save time
-- Cut costs
-- Ensure nothing falls through the cracks
-- Focus on what truly matters: lead generation, client relationships, and business growth